ServiceStackApps/typescript-server-events/README.md

 ![](https://raw.githubusercontent.com/ServiceStack/Assets/master/img/livedemos/typescript-serverevents/node.png)

-The difference is in the App's logic which is now split into 2 with the node.js `server.ts` now containing most of the App's functionality whilst the `app.ts` relegated to periodically updating the UI with the node.js server state:
+The difference is in the App's logic which is now split into 2 files with the node.js `server.ts` now containing most of the App's functionality whilst the `app.ts` relegated to periodically updating the UI with the node.js server state:

  - [server.ts](https://github.com/ServiceStackApps/typescript-server-events/blob/master/node/server.ts) - maintain all client and server events connection to [chat.servicestack.net](http://chat.servicestack.net)
  - [app.ts](https://github.com/ServiceStackApps/typescript-server-events/blob/master/node/src/app.ts) - periodically render node.js state to HTML UI

-As our goal is to maintain the minimal dependencies in each App, the implementation of `server.ts` is written against a bare-bones node `http.createServer()` without utilizing a server web framework which makes the implementation more verbose but also easier to understand as we're not relying on any hidden functionality enabled in a server web framework.
+As our goal is to maintain the minimal dependencies in each App, the implementation of `server.ts` is written against node.js's bare-bones `http.createServer()` directly without utilizing any external web framework which makes the implementation more verbose but also easier to understand as it's not relying on any hidden functionality contained in a 3rd Party server web framework.

-### Enable Server Events
+### Enable Server Events in node.js

-A change we need to make given our App is now running in node.js instead of in a browser is to import the [eventsource](https://www.npmjs.com/package/eventsource) pure JavaScript polyfill to provide an `EventSource` implementation in node.js which we can make available in the ``global`` scope in TypeScript with:
+A change we need to make given our App is now running in node.js instead of a browser is to import the pure JavaScript [eventsource](https://www.npmjs.com/package/eventsource) polyfill to provide an `EventSource` implementation in node.js which we can import in the ``global`` scope in TypeScript with:

 ```ts
 declare var global:any;